debugferro/nfl-rushing/README.md

 ```bash
 docker-compose down
 ```
+All the sort, search, and file generation happens on the server side.

 ### CLIENT

 You can access the client through http://localhost:3001/, where you can sort the data, or download it.